Resources for Families and Professionals

 Early Hearing Detection and Intervention (EHDI) Program

-Statewide initiative to develop and sustain a comprehensive coordinated system for newborn hearing screening in Georgia to assure that all newborns receive a hearing screen prior to hospital discharge, infants with hearing loss are diagnosed by 3 months of age, and are referred for appropriate intervention by 6 months of age.
-Following is a contact list for State UNHSI programs and the counties that they serve.
+Statewide initiative to develop and sustain a comprehensive coordinated system for Universal Newborn Hearing Screening in Georgia to assure that all newborns receive a hearing screen prior to hospital discharge, infants with hearing loss are diagnosed by 3 months of age, and are referred for appropriate intervention by 6 months of age.

 Alexander Graham Bell Association for the Deaf, Inc.